gshideler/mangroveStructure/README.md

 pcqm.indices(pcqm_data, ageplot=TRUE)
 canopy.profile(pcqm_data)
 ```
 If your column names are different from the defaults, you can specify them using the appropriate argument.
 See package help files for more information and for all defaults.
-This applies both to all functions in the package.
+This applies to all functions in the package.

 Example:
 ```